leggedrobotics/xpp/README.md

 [![Build Status](https://ci.leggedrobotics.com/buildStatus/icon?job=github_leggedrobotics/xpp/master)](https://ci.leggedrobotics.com/job/github_leggedrobotics/job/xpp/job/master/)

 Xpp is a package for the visualization of motion plans for legged robots.
 Apart from drawing support areas, contact forces and motion trajectories in RVIZ, it also displays these plans for specific robots.
-Current robots include a one-legged, a two-legged hopper and [HyQ].
+Current robots include a one-legged, a two-legged hopper, [HyQ] and a quadrotor.

 | ![](https://i.imgur.com/NkL8Haw.gif) | ![](https://i.imgur.com/RrEc2Cd.gif)
 |:-------------------------:|:-------------------------:|